David Sheehan: Career

 Sheehan moved to KNBC in 1984.
-While at KNBC, he was the first local entertainment reporter to host and produce his own series of network specials, including "Macho Men of the Movies" (with Clint Eastwood, Sylvester Stallone and Arnold Schwarzenegger) and "Hollywood's Leading Ladies" (with Julia Roberts, Michelle Pfeiffer, Sharon Stone and Barbra Streisand).
+While at KNBC, he was the first local entertainment reporter to host and produce his own series of network specials, including "Macho Men of the Movies" (with Clint Eastwood, Sylvester Stallone and Arnold Schwarzenegger) and "Hollywood's Leading Ladies" (with Julia Roberts, Michelle Pfeiffer, Sharon Stone and Janet Jackson).
 Sheehan returned to KCBS-TV in 1994 and remained with the station until 2004.

 Sheehan hosted three national annual specials: "Summer Movie Magic", "Holiday Movie Magic" and "Academy Awards Movie Magic", syndicated to over 250 stations through his Hollywood Close-Ups, Inc. production and distribution company.

 Theatre

 David Sheehan was a producer-director of the West Coast Premiere of "An Albee Almanac" by Pulitzer Prize winning playwright Edward Albee, and the West Coast Premiere of "Little Murders" by noted cartoonist/playwright Jules Feiffer.

 Author

 After college, Sheehan was a newspaperman with the United Press International syndicate, covering celebrities such as Frank Sinatra and his "Rat Pack" involvement in the 1960 John F. Kennedy presidential campaign.

 His magazine writing for Esquire, Playboy, Mademoiselle, and Los Angeles Magazine included interviews with "Tropic of Capricorn" author Henry Miller, mental health pioneer Abraham Maslow, Gestalt Therapy founder Fritz Perls, and Zen interpreter Alan Watts.
 His articles on philosophers Michael and Dennis Murphy covered 'Human Potentiality Movement' at Big Sur's Esalen Institute and discussed psychedelic experience guided by Sheehan's interview subjects Timothy Leary and Richard ("Baba Ram Dass") Alpert.